workhorsy/comic_book_reader/README.md

 * Regularly tested in Firefox, Chrome, and Internet Explorer

 # Bugs:
-* Font scaling is done manually on resize.
-This is slow and jerky.
-Replace with more viewport size scaling (vw instead of px).
 * Checking for App Cache updates does not work (firefox only)
 * Object URLS are silently corrupted after many pages are created (chrome only)
 * Thumb nails are too small on a high dpi screen